 Each of the formal gardens exudes a distinct character and appeal and further afield visitors can enjoy the beautifully landscaped and informal grounds surrounding the picturesque lake walk.
 Visitors can stroll through the gardens in their own time or avail of one of our guided garden tours (with one of our knowledgeable gardening team) to the formal gardens and beyond.

-The Londonderry’s family home will reopen its doors in April 2015 following a three year £7 million restoration programme.
+The Londonderry’s family home will reopen its doors on 20 April 2015 following a three year £7 million restoration programme.
 Come and see how this transformation has changed the house including new rooms on show, the opportunity to see nationally and internationally significant family portraits, stunning silver collections and other family treasures.

 In the meantime, the formal and lakeside gardens, restaurant and shop are open to the public as normal.
 See the Information tab for details of opening times.